PomoNodo/PomoNodo/README.md

 # Brief description

-A pomodoro app that blocks distractions while you work.
+A pomodoro app that blocks distractions while you working.
 App integrates with your Github profile, pull-up issues You working and adds to your next TODO pomodoro task

 ## Instructions

 Clone this repo
 `npm install`

-Github token data configures using JWT. so to create environment variables you'll need to create a config.env file with:
+Github token data configures using JWT, so to create environment variables you'll need to create a config.env file with:
   - GITHUB_CLIENT_ID
   - GITHUB_CLIENT_SECRET
   - BASE_URL

 Add the config.env variables
 `nodemon src/start.js`

 And run
 `npm start`